-Each of our named executive officers was eligible to receive a bonus with respect to 2019 as a percentage of base salary listed below both for the period prior to our initial public offering and the period following our initial public offering, modified by company and individual performance.
+Each of our named executive officers was eligible to receive a bonus with respect to 2020 as a percentage of base salary listed below both, modified by company and individual performance.

-2019 Target 2019 Target
+2020 Target

-Bonus Rate Bonus Rate
+Bonus Rate

-(% of base salary) (% of base salary)
+Name (% of base salary)

-Name Pre-IPO Post-IPO

 Steven Nichtberger, M.D.
-40% 50%
+50%

 Gwendolyn Binder, Ph.D.
-35% 40%

-Anup Marda, MBA 35% 40%
+40%

+David J. Chang, M.D., M.P.H.
+40%

-Company performance was assessed as achievement of 2019 company objectives, including certain pipeline and development milestones, establishment of manufacturing partnerships and regulatory, clinical and compliance infrastructure, the achievement of financing milestones and development of a strong team culture.
-In addition, the board of directors took into consideration the successful execution of our initial public offering, and as a result the compensation committee recommended and our board of directors approved 2019 company achievement at 130%.
+Company performance was assessed as achievement of 2020 company objectives, including certain pipeline and development milestones, establishment of manufacturing partnerships and regulatory, clinical and compliance infrastructure, the achievement of financing milestones and development of a strong team culture.
+In addition, the board of directors took into consideration the significant leadership effort applied to ensure continued successful operations during the COVID-19 pandemic, as well as the achievement of significant preclinical and clinical work.
+As a result, the compensation committee recommended and our board of directors approved 2020 company achievement at 110%.

-The compensation committee recommended (and/or approved) and the board of directors approved (as applicable, in instance of the chief executive officer), a further adjustment of bonuses based on the individual achievement of each of the named executive officers, as noted below:
+The compensation committee recommended (and/or approved) and the board of directors approved (as applicable, in the instance of the chief executive officer), a further adjustment of bonuses based on the individual achievement of each of the named executive officers, as noted below:

 Name Individual Achievement (%)

 Steven Nichtberger, M.D.
-135%
+120%

 Gwendolyn Binder, Ph.D.
-135%

-Anup Marda, MBA 130%
+120%

+David J. Chang, M.D., M.P.H.
+130%